-At the end of the project, students are encouraged to showcase their work in the form of a poster.
-Posters are featured at the End-of-Year event where partner community staff and officials, the University community, and members of the public have an opportunity to learn about each project and network with students.
 The following guidelines should serve as a reference in creating a poster that is both engaging and professional.
-A checklist is also included for you to review prior to submitting a final version to RCP.
+A checklist is also included for you to review prior to submitting a final version of your poster to RCP.

-The poster should allow someone unfamiliar with either the project or the partner community to get a basic understanding of the purpose and outcomes of the project.
+Your poster should allow someone unfamiliar with either the project or the partner community to get a basic understanding of the purpose and outcomes of the project.
 Posters do not need to look like dry research posters—be creative and engage your audience!
-At a minimum, the poster should:
+At a minimum, your poster should:

 All posters must include a credit box that provides the following information: